-Riot Games has now confirmed that a League of Legends MMO is finally in the works, but they’ve been relatively quiet about the highly-anticipated game quietly since announcing it on Twitter late last year.
-Here’s everything we know about the title so far, including its expected release date, and more.
+Riot Games has now confirmed that a League of Legends MMO is finally in the works.
+Here’s everything we know about the LoL RPG title so far, including its expected release date, regions & classes, and plenty more.

-The League of Legends universe has been exploding over the past year, with Riot adding auto-battlers, card games, adventure title “The Ruined King,” and even an upcoming fighting game to their ever-expanding roster for the world of Runeterra.
+The League of Legends universe has been exploding over the past year, with Riot adding auto-battlers, card games, adventure title “The Ruined King,” and even a fighting game to their ever-expanding roster for the world of Runeterra.

-Now, they’ve reached the natural endpoint; a massively-multiplayer online game, like World of Warcraft or Star Wars: The Old Republic, set in the LoL universe.
+Now, they’ve reached the natural endpoint; a massively multiplayer online game, like WoW or Star Wars: The Old Republic, set in the LoL universe.

 In late 2019, League founder Marc Merrill actually teased plans for an MMORPG.
 Twelve months later, Riot vice president, Greg Street, officially — and rather quietly, to be honest — confirmed Riot was indeed in the process of developing perhaps the most anticipated League of Legends title ever.